wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

    gen_data['steamelementalwants'] = [
     'want the world covered in permanent fog', 'protect a magical steam vent',
-    'clogs the air with moisture',
+    'are replacing air with moisture',
-    'fight the heat',
+    'aim to block the sun',
-    'fight the rocks',
+    'are eroding the land',
     'wish to return to the water plane',
   ];
    gen_data['goblinculture'] = [